mikerusensei/music-player/README.md

 * Windows Operating System `(64 bit Architechture)`
 * Any IDE for Python Development

-Please refer to the the directions for more information
+Please refer to the the ##direction for more information

 ## Resources
 * Study Tonight - <https://www.studytonight.com/tkinter/music-player-application-using-tkinter>